UNamurCSFaculty/2324_INFOM126_GROUPE_10/README.md

  ```
 Visit http://localhost:8000 in your browser.

+3. **Run the app:**

+    ```
+    cd CIpipeline
+    python manage.py runserver
+    ```

+## Usage
+Access the site at http://localhost:8000.
+- Add messages using the provided form.
+- View, edit, or delete messages from the message history.

 ## Contributing
-Please see the CONTRIBUTING.md file for details on how to contribute to this project.
+Please see the [CONTRIBUTING.md] file for details on how to contribute to this project.

 ## Code of Conduct
 Please read the [CODE_OF_CONDUCT.md](https://github.com/UNamurCSFaculty/2324_INFOM126_GROUPE_10/blob/main/CODE_OF_CONDUCT.md) for details on our code of conduct.